mohdshadadhossain/hotelManagement-/readme.txt

+## Features
+- **Room Reservations & Availability**: Easily book rooms and track availability.
+- **Check-In/Check-Out**: Streamlines check-in and check-out processes with required customer information.
+- **Admin Customer List**: Admins have access to a list of registered customers.
+- **Reservation Modifications**: Allows booking changes and cancellations for flexible management.

+## Getting Started

 If you want to run this program on Anaconda

 Anaconda Must Be Installed and further Open VS Code on it